 Sedative and anxiolytic (anti-anxiety)

 Chamomile has relaxing properties.
 This is why so many people drink chamomile tea.
-While others use it as a relaxative in aromatherapy for both humans and dogs.
-Although, I wonder if it works better for dogs, you know because they have a better sense of smell.
+While others use it as a sedative in aromatherapy for both humans and dogs.

-A 2006 study in the Journal of the American Veterinary Medical Association found that aromatherapy with a variety of essential oils was highly useful in decreasing travel-induced excitement in dogs.
+Aromatherapy with a variety of essential oils may also be useful in decreasing travel-induced excitement in dogs.
 In other words, it can calm a hyperactive or anxious dog during a car ride.
 In fact, you will find chamomile in certain calming dog treats due to the relaxing effects it offers.

 Infection from parasites

 Parasitic worms are a common problem with dogs.
 Limited research and extensive anecdotal evidence suggest that chamomile is effective against most of the major worm infestations (also known as an antihelmintic).
 This includes hookworms, whipworms, and heartworms.
 It apparently works even better when coupled with garlic.

 As you can see, chamomile can be a wonderful and effective addition to your dog’s nutrition supplement regimen.
 Just be sure to apply it safely.

 Yes, it is generally safe for dogs unless your dog ingests a large quantity.
 In cases when the toxicity is mild, then your dog will likely only experience some GI tract distress.
 However, if the toxicity is serious, then they may experience uncontrollable internal bleeding.
 In this case, the dog must go to an emergency veterinarian immediately.
 This level of toxicity is potentially fatal

 The symptoms of chamomile poisoning in dogs include: